John-Duria/Azure---Network---Protocols/README.md

 You should get a similar output below.
 ![image](https://github.com/John-Duria/Azure---Network---Protocols/assets/168502429/34390e2c-9eab-43cf-8ff2-aed08e2e276a)

-Task 2: Exploring Network Analysis on a Windows 10 VM: Using Remote Desktop, Wireshark, and Observing ICMP Traffic steps:
+<h3>Task 2: Exploring Network Analysis on a Windows 10 VM: Using Remote Desktop, Wireshark, and Observing ICMP Traffic steps:</h3>

 Step 1: Use Remote Desktop to Connect to Your Windows 10 VM